Recover accounts in the Desktop Wallet without a backup file¶

 You only have to perform a recovery if you have lost the backup of your accounts and identities.
+If you still have the backup file, you can import the accounts back into the Desktop Wallet.
 To learn more about making backups of your data, see Make a backup of identities, accounts, and addresses.

-If you’ve lost your Ledger device or the device has stopped working, you can restore the keys in another Ledger device by initializing it with the recovery phrase used for the original device.
-To learn more about the recovery phrase of a ledger device: What is a recovery phrase .
+If you’ve lost your Ledger device or the device has stopped working, you can restore the keys in another Ledger device by by restoring it from the recovery phrase used for the original device.
+To learn more about the recovery phrase of a Ledger device, see Ledger’s documentation: What is a recovery phrase .

-When you create a new identity in the Desktop Wallet, it has an associated number on the Ledger, referred to as the identity index.
-These indices are used sequentially, so the first identity created from a Ledger uses index 0, the next uses index 1, and so forth.
+When you create a new identity in the Desktop Wallet, a number on the Ledger is associated with the identity.
+This is called the identity index and there can be more identity indices on a Ledger.
+These indices are used sequentially, so the first identity created from a Ledger uses index 0, the next uses index 1, and so on.

-For each identity index, the recovery process uses your Ledger device to calculate the IDs of the credentials, which also have sequential indices.
-The wallet then checks on the chain whether the credentials have been deployed, and which account each credential is attached to.
-These accounts are added to the Desktop Wallet along with the deployed credentials.
+For each identity index, the recovery process uses the Ledger device to calculate the IDs of the credentials, which also have sequential indices.
+The wallet then checks on the blockchain whether the credentials have been deployed, and which account each credential is attached to.
+These accounts are then added to the Desktop Wallet along with the deployed credentials.

 The recovery also creates placeholders for the missing identities to indicate that the index has already been used.
-However, the information used to create new accounts and credentials on a missing identity can’t be recovered because it doesn’t exist on the chain.
-Therefore you can’t create new accounts using these placeholders.
+However, the information used to create new accounts and credentials on a missing identity can’t be recovered because it doesn’t exist on the blockchain.
+That’s why you can’t create new accounts using these placeholders.
+Instead, you can request a new identity from an identity provider.